When you first start your business, you're so focused on how to sell your product or service you may forget how to accept credit card payments!

 Note: The client's statement will appear with Ezidebit, so just make them aware of this.

-4. Mobile card reader to Accept credit cards on your phone
+4. Mobile card reader to Accept credit cards on your phone or with separate reader

 This allows you to turn your mobile phone into a credit card machine!
 You will need a device that plugs into your mobile phone to do it.